COCALL. N° 001 / PRIVACY

 list_recent_calls

 We update this section any time we add or change an MCP tool.
-The audio data of a call is not returned through MCP — it is streamed to the optional listenUrl WebSocket only while the call is live, and the recording is downloaded from recordingUrl via your authenticated session.
+The audio data of a call is not returned through MCP as raw bytes — while the call is live, the optional listenUrl points to a browser page on cocall.ai (/live/{callId}) which streams the audio over an authenticated WebSocket from your signed-in session; agents do not open it.
+After the call ends, the recording is downloadable via recordingProxyUrl from the agent’s authenticated session, or via recordingUrl directly from Twilio with account auth.

 § 05